-- Mutually understandable: Communication regarding consent consists of mutually understandable words and/or actions that indicate an unambiguous willingness to engage in sexual activity.
+- Mutually understandable: Communicating with mutually understandable words and/or actions that indicate a definite willingness to engage in sexual activity.
 In the absence of clear communication or overt demonstration, there is no consent.
 Consent may not be inferred from silence, passivity, lack of resistance or lack of active response.
 An individual who does not physically resist or verbally refuse sexual activity is not necessarily giving consent.
 Relying solely upon non-verbal communication can lead to a false conclusion about whether consent was sought or given.

 - Not indefinite: Consent may be withdrawn by any party at any time.
 Recognizing the dynamic nature of sexual activity, individuals choosing to engage in sexual activity must evaluate consent in an ongoing manner and communicate clearly throughout all stages of sexual activity.
 Withdrawal of consent can be an expressed “no” or can be based on an outward demonstration that conveys that an individual is hesitant, confused, uncertain, or is no longer a mutual participant.
 Once consent is withdrawn, the sexual activity must cease immediately and all parties must obtain mutually expressed or clearly stated consent before continuing further sexual activity.